kosti1992/nestml/README.md

     <Attachments name="pulseGeneratorDL" type="pulseGeneratorDL"/>
 </Target>
 ```
 The _name_ parameter of the artifact is used to specify the target model for which the encapsulated specifications are used.
-The value of this option has to be the name of a specific target model or a list of such in the following format: _TARGET-NAME1;TARGET-NAME2;...._ , i.e. individual names separated by a colon.
+The mValue of this option has to be the name of a specific target model or a list of such in the following format: _TARGET-NAME1;TARGET-NAME2;...._ , i.e. individual names separated by a colon.
 The remaining options as contained in the header represent an interface for additional specifications.
 Currently supported are _units_external_ to indicate that, all physical units have to be generated to a separate file, and _simulation_steps_ which can be used to provide the duration of a single simulation step as sometimes required for the derivation of explicit values.
 Inside the _Target_ specification, a handwritten code can be placed.
 The framework currently supports the following LEMS elements: _Attachment_, _Parameter_, _DerivedParameter_, _EventPort_, _StateVariable_ and _TimeDerivative_.
 In the case that a not well-formed artifact has been provided, a corresponding error message is printed to the screen and the artifact is skipped.

 The NESTML2LEMS framework supports almost all characteristics of the NestML specification language.
 For a list of all fully supported source models and corresponding keywords please refer to sub-folder _examples_.
 Currently, the concept of _buffers_ is supported by means of synapses attached to the target model.
 Additionally, only a small set of function calls has been provided with a semantic preserving transformation.
 User-defined functions are part of the future work.